 With our study, we aim to shed light on the intricate relationships between soil texture, root growth, and aboveground biomass.
 By addressing these questions, we aspire to contribute valuable leads for the broader understanding of how soil characteristics, specifically the presence of a horizons high in silt, may influence the ecological dynamics of tree ecosystems.

-From root bible: The relative distribution of plant biomass above ground and below ground can be used to understand plant strategies (Evans, 1972; Nadelhoffer et al., 1985; Malhi et al., 2011; Cornelissen et al., 2014)

 !
 (1) It is not necessarily the presence and distribution of roots that determine water and nutrient uptake from given soil depths, but the root activity might differ among the soil horizons and is not constant in time (Gessler et al., 2002; Kulmatiski & Beard, 2013; Volkmann et al., 2016a).!! (from root bible, think about this)

 They say that because of this root resource uptake data and data on root distribution and architecture are two complementary data sets with different information

-Humbel (1978) showed that there is a link between the soil drainage type and root establishment.
-They show that in soils with superficial lateral drainage the roots decrease exponentially and more than 80% are present in the first 20 cm.
-Superficial lateral drainage is a drainage type in which there is a fleeting waterlogged water table that appears during heavy rains (Ferry et al., 2003).
-In addition, there is also a big effect of depth on the presence of roots.
-The results of Schenk and Jackson (2002) suggest that, on average, at least half of root biomass is found in the upper 30 cm of soil for all systems globally.

-How roots are distributed in the soil tells us something about their capacity to take up nutrients and water from the soil (source: maybe (Freschet et al., 2021)).Root bible: relating measurements of above-ground properties to uptake of soil resources of specific roots or soil depths is not straightforward.
+Root bible: relating measurements of above-ground properties to uptake of soil resources of specific roots or soil depths is not straightforward.

-GIn the augers data of last year, we have information about above ground biomass (species and stuff), and about underground soil parameters.
-In the pit data of this year, we have information about underground soil parameters and about underground root biomass.

-Do changes in porosity with depth in the soil affect the aboveground and belowground biomass in the same way?
-Would you perceive similar changes in root abundance as in aboveground plant abundance?

-Do water reserves constrain similarly above ground biomass (augers data) and underground biomass (pit data)?

-Does the silt appear differently (at different depths) on slope, plateau’s and bas fonds?

-Are our pits representative for the whole area (P16)?
-The occurrence of silt along the topography is similar to last year data?

-What do our variables mean?
-What could we conclude from them if they have a significant effect on the appearance of roots for example? (therefore besides water retention, which is linked with porosity and therefore texture)

-What do we know from colours? -> presence of iron, which again links to presence/absence of water table (white spots indicate iron has left due to presence of water that changed reaction)

 Does particle size in soil, more specifically the presence of a silt horizon, pose a constraint to the growth of trees, considering both roots and aboveground biomass?